visum-summerschool/visum-competition2019/README.md

 Here you will find all information regarding the competition, including:

+1. General information about the challenge, including the evaluated metrics.
-1. Instructions on how to connect to your Google Cloud machine.
+2. Instructions on how to connect to your Google Cloud machine.
 2. Auxiliary source code, including the source code of the baseline solution.
 3. The competition leaderboards, which will be updated daily.